adamgilroy22/tribe/TESTING.md

 I have used Django's built-in unit testing framework to test the application functionality.

-In order to run the tests, I ran the following command in the terminal each time:
+In order to run the tests, I ran the following command in the terminal:

 `python3 manage.py test`